Phoenix International Raceway

 These days the two Cup Serie races are the TicketGuardian 500 which takes place in March and the Can-Am 500 in November.
 The venue also hosts two Xfinity Series races, one Truck Series race, and two USAC Series events per year.

 This article is going to take a closer look at what makes Phoenix International Raceway so special.
-Well dive a bit deeper into its unique history as well as whats happening at the track in 2019.
-Lets start with some of the most important stats.
+We’ll dive a bit deeper into its unique history as well as what’s happening at the track.
+Let’s start with some of the most important stats.

 - Location: Avondale, Arizona